About Me

 • If you don’t have white pepper, use black, but the white pepper is what is traditionally used and adds a different sort of ‘heat’ from black.

-• If you are confident about the pan/flame tamer arrangement, add a little oil to the pan before adding the pasties.
+• If you're confident about the pan/flame tamer arrangement, add a little oil to the pan before adding the pasties.
 This will ensure a delightful golden crust, but if the pan is too hot you could easily burn the pastry.

 Variations:

-• Cook a small diced potato, small carrot, small onion and 1/4 cup split peas in a small saucepan.
+• Cook a diced potato, carrot, onion and 1/4 cup split peas in a small saucepan.
 Season with a few herbs, salt and pepper and, when it’s cooled, pile onto the pastry.
 Complete and cook as above.
+This filling will probably be easier to use than the sliced vegetables in the main recipe.

 • Leftover stewor hotpot can also be used.
 Ensure it’s well drained before putting it on the pastry.